Compute

 source /opt/client/bigdata_env

 3. If the Kerberos authentication is enabled for the current cluster, run the following command to authenticate the user.
 If the Kerberos authentication is disabled for the current cluster, skip this step.
-The current user is the development user added in Preparing a Development User.
+The current user is the development user added in Preparing a Spark Application Development User.

 kinit MRS cluster user